madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 example :math:`x, y, z, t, ...`, instead of just :math:`x, y`, thus working in 3D, or 4D, ..., instead of 2D.
 Everything mentioned here figures in literature in a more detailed and more structured manner, with presentations adapted to the exposition of general theory.
-The purpose was only to present a brief review, with a specific notation to be used consistently throughout the remainder of the work.
+The purpose here was only to present a brief review, with a specific notation to be used consistently throughout the remainder of the work.